garveychan/ca-notes/lecture-notes/term-2/week_2.md

 3. Client is redirected

-**Interview - attention to detail - HTML** apostrophes should use the correct character labels should use `for` attribute so that the focus shifts to the right element on page when clicked this is for accessibility reasons e.g. `<label for="recipe_user_id">User<label>`
+**Interview - attention to detail - HTML**
+Apostrophes should use the correct character code.
+Labels should use `for` attribute so that the focus shifts to the right element on page when clicked.
+This is for accessibility reasons. e.g. `<label for="recipe_user_id">User<label>`

 Dependent associations allows the app to delete related elements from the database.